-In the Limestone Coast region, Agriculture, Forestry and Fishing had the largest output by industry, generating $1,807 million in 2017/18.
+In the Limestone Coast region, Agriculture, Forestry and Fishing had the largest output by industry, generating $2,075 million in 2018/19.

-By comparing the output of each industry sector to a regional benchmark, you can clearly see the structure of Limestone Coast region’s economy.
+By comparing the output of each industry sector to a regional benchmark, you can clearly see the structure of RDA Limestone Coast Region’s economy.
 This can be done by directly comparing the percentage contribution of each industry to the total output, relative to the benchmark, or by using a location quotient, where a number greater than one indicates a high concentration of that industry and less than one indicates a lower concentration.

 To get the full picture how each industry sector contributes to the regional or state economy, output data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed data notes about how the figures are derived can be found in the specific topic notes section.